Chapter 2:

 Queen Lysara (covering her mouth)

-Servant 1 (eyes moist)
+Maid 1 (eyes wet)

 “He forgives us.

-Without saying so.”
+Without saying it.”

-SCENE – The Departure
+SCENE – The departure

 *Kagayaku climbs into the carriage.

-He sits by the open wooden window.
+He sits beside the open wooden window.

-The mages climb in one after another.
+*The mages climb in one by one.

-Only function.
+Only purpose.

-The horses start with a soft crack of their harnesses.
+*The horses move with a soft click.

-Dust rises under their hooves.
+Dust rises beneath their steps.

 *Leaves fall slowly.

-Light fragments through the trees.
+Light fragments between the trees.

-And the child looks back one last time.
+*And the boy looks one last time.

 Without saying goodbye.

-Leaving only a smile… in every corner that once heard him laugh.
+Only leaving a smile… in every corner that once heard him laugh.

-Enalya Village – Hometown of the Mages
+Enalya Village – Birthplace of the Mages

-8:17 a.m. – Third day since departure from Arathen
+8:17 a.m. – Third day since leaving Arathen

-SCENE – Arrival at the Heart of the Valley
+SCENE – Arrival at the heart of the valley

-SCENE – Change of Appearance
+SCENE – Change of appearance

 Inside the carriage, Kagayaku watches with curious eyes.

-His white hair gleams beneath the window.
+His white hair shines beneath the window.

 His golden eyes reflect the village light.